nyan222/roman_empire_zoomcamp/README.md

 With Terraform installed, you are ready to create infrastructure.

-Clone this repository somewhere to your local machine.
+Clone this repository somewhere to your local machine:

 ``` bash
 git clone https://github.com/nyan222/roman_empire_zoomcamp.git
 ```
-In the week 1 of the Zoomcamp we did the same, but the problem is that we have to [create multiple BQ datasets](https://stackoverflow.com/questions/74586936/how-to-create-a-multiple-datasets-and-set-acess-in-bigquery) for dbt dev and prod and with 'raw' data
+In the week 1 of the Zoomcamp we did the same, but the problem is that we have to [create multiple BQ datasets](https://stackoverflow.com/questions/74586936/how-to-create-a-multiple-datasets-and-set-acess-in-bigquery) for dbt dev and prod and with 'raw' data.

 This repository contains four files related to Terraform:

-- `roman_empire_zoomcamp/terraform/main.tf` contains the main set of configuration for our project.
+- `roman_empire_zoomcamp/terraform/main.tf` contains the main set of configuration for our project
-- `roman_empire_zoomcamp/terraform/variables.tf` contain the variable definitions for our project.
+- `roman_empire_zoomcamp/terraform/variables.tf` contain the variable definitions for our project
-- `roman_empire_zoomcamp/terraform/resource/datasets.json` contains the json with datasets' descriptions.
+- `roman_empire_zoomcamp/terraform/resource/datasets.json` contains the json with datasets' descriptions
-- `roman_empire_zoomcamp/terraform/locals.tf` contains the json parser.
+- `roman_empire_zoomcamp/terraform/locals.tf` contains the json parser

 And we could not see resource/datasets.json because of security in .gitignore, here it is, we should create it again:
 ```json